anshgirap/AnshGirap/README.md

 • Hello World!
-• Computer science enthusiast, driven by innovation.
+• Computer science enthusiast, driven by Innovation.
 • Exploring Machine Learning with a touch of UI/UX.

 ---